Personal Injury Protection for Car Insurance Explained

 What Personal Injury Protection Covers

 Personal injury protection provides comprehensive coverage for various expenses related to car accident injuries.
 The coverage typically includes reasonable and necessary medical expenses such as hospital bills, emergency room visits, ambulance rides, surgery costs, prescription medications, rehabilitation services, and physical therapy.
-These medical benefits ensure you receive proper treatment without worrying about immediate out-of-pocket costs.
+PIP generally pays first — before your health insurance kicks in — helping cover deductibles and copays.

 Beyond medical bills, PIP covers lost wages when injuries prevent you from working.
 Most policies reimburse approximately 80% of your lost income up to a specified monthly limit, helping you maintain financial stability during recovery.
-This wage replacement benefit distinguishes PIP from other medical coverage options.
+This wage replacement benefit is a key distinction between PIP and other medical coverage options.
+For a deeper look at how MedPay compares, it's worth understanding the differences before selecting your policy.

 Pincher's Pro Tip

-Review your health insurance coverage before adding PIP to determine if you already have adequate medical coverage.
-If you have strong health insurance with low deductibles, you might save money by choosing minimal PIP limits in states where it's optional.
+Review your health insurance coverage before adding PIP to determine if you already have adequate medical protection.
+If you have strong health insurance with low deductibles, you might save money by choosing minimal PIP limits in states where it's optional — or selecting a lower tier in Michigan.

 Additional expenses covered under PIP vary by state but often include: